-Tarek El Moussa in ‘Jealous Rage’ After Hiring Private Investigator
+Tarek El Moussa In ‘Jealous Rage’ After Hiring Private Investigator

 The couple rose to stardom with their stunning good looks and seemingly idyllic life on the HGTV show which featured them buying houses, renovating them, and “flipping” them for a profit (and sometimes “flopping”) in sunny southern California.
-They seemed to have it all: beautiful children, a happy marriage and a hit show that has been going strong for 82 episodes.
+They seemed to have it all: beautiful children, a happy marriage, and a hit show that has been going strong for 82 episodes.
 Unfortunately, what lies behind closed doors – or in this case, behind the set – people don’t always see.

-Allegedly, Christina El Moussa, 33 years old, has been living in fear of Tarek for years.
+Allegedly, Christina El Moussa, 33-years-old, has been living in fear of Tarek for years.
 A source says he even has repeatedly threatened to rape Christina, according to The Hollywood Gossip.
 Although the source says that the shocking statement was made on the set of the show, and Tarek said it in a lighthearted manner, nobody laughed and everyone, including Christina, cringed at his words.
 The source says that he has made the statement more than once.

 “He said, ‘Shut up, woman, or I’ll rape you.’
 He actually joked about raping Christina on more than one occasion.
 Tarek finds it funny.”